Giulia Farnese: Death

-In early 1524, Giulia, apparently sensing that death was near, had her testament written on the 14th of March in her room, overlooking the church of San Girolamo, in the Arenula district of Rome.
+In early 1524, Giulia, apparently sensing that death was near, had her testament written on 14 March in her room, overlooking the church of San Girolamo, in the Arenula district of Rome.
 Giulia died there, in the house of her brother, Cardinal Alessandro.
 She was 50 years old.
 The cause of her death is unknown.
 Ten years later her brother ascended the papal throne as Pope Paul III.
 Laura and Niccolò had two children, a son Giulio (d.
-1550) and a daughter Lavinia (1521 - 1601), who inherited the possessions of the Orsini family.
+1550) and a daughter Lavinia (1521–1601), who inherited the possessions of the Orsini family.

 In popular culture

 In the 2011 Showtime television series The Borgias, Giulia is played by Lotte Verbeek.

 In the 2011 Canal+ television series Borgia, Giulia is played by Marta Gastini.

 Giulia is the protagonist of Kate Quinn's book series, The Borgia Chronicles.